viamrobotics/docs/docs/installation/viam-micro-server-dev.md

     cd <your-path-to/your-project-directory>
     ```

-3. If you wish to use revision control for this project, this is the best time to initialize a git repository and commit all the generated files, but be sure to exclude the generated `viam.json` file, which includes secrets:
+3. If you wish to use version control for this project, this is the best time to initialize a git repository and commit all the generated files, but be sure to exclude the generated `viam.json` file, which includes secrets:

     ```sh { class="command-line" data-prompt="$"}
     git add .